Yanks’ Judge heads on road still at 61 homers; 4 games left

+Judge put one of 68 pitches in play during a series on a blustery, wet autumn weekend, a third-inning single in Friday night’s 2-1 loss.
+He has a four-game series at Texas starting Monday night to top the mark Maris set with the Yankees in 1961.

+“I’m sure on some level, obviously, he wants to get it done and get it over with,” Yankees manager Aaron Boone said.

-Judge struck out three times and walked once, disappointing a crowd of 44,332 that watched the Yankees regular-season home finale in rain for much of a chilly, blustery afternoon.
-New York finishes the regular season with four games at Texas, starting Monday night.
+Judge struck out three times, stranding the bases loaded in the second inning, and walked once, disappointing a crowd of 44,332 at the Yankees regular-season home finale.

+“They’re on their feet.
+They’re standing.
+You can hear a pin drop before the pitch is thrown,” Judge said.
+“It’s a pretty cool moment, and it’s kind of gearing us up for the postseason.”

-Judge took a called third strike from rookie Kyle Bradish leading off the first inning, then couldn’t check his swing and stranded the bases loaded when he struck out on a curveball in the second.
-He walked in the fifth and fanned against Bryan Baker in the seventh, dropping to 1 for 7 with six strikeouts, five walks and a hit batter since hitting No. 61 at Toronto on Wednesday night.
+Judge is 1 for 7 with six strikeouts, five walks and a hit batter since hitting No. 61 at Toronto on Wednesday night.

+“A lot of things have to sync up for even the greatest of the great to go deep,” Boone said.

 Trying to become the first Triple Crown winner since Detroit’s Miguel Cabrera in 2012, Judge tops the AL with 130 RBIs.
 His batting average fell to .311, four points behind league leader Luis Arraez of Minnesota.